Compare TCP vs UDP Protocols , Differences and Similarities

 OSI Network Layer

-UDP have lean package structure.
+UDP has a lean package structure.
 UDP provides just Source, Destination Port, Length, Checksum in its header part.

 TCP has more field in the package because TCP transmission has more steps and controls for package delivery.
 TCP has 12 header field.

 TCP is absolutely more complex than UDP protocol.
 As we see in the upper side TCP have a lot of area for transmission-related mechanisms.
 For example, TCP provides windows mechanism which sets transmission buffer related memory.